 so the bundle defined by $\nu$ is combinatorially trivial (which explains why $(a,b)\mapsto\det a\det b$ is not the correct choice for $\nu$).
 In this case, the equivariant bundle is non-trivial even as a line bundle, which explains why it is essential to include the additional $\U(1)$-factor.

-Take $V$ to be the standard representation of degree $2n$, then Corollary~\ref{cor:Abstract} recovers the tame part of the split anticyclotomic Euler system for symplectic representations constructed by Graham and Shah \cite[Proposition 9.27]{GrahamShah} without assumptions on the prime $p$.
+The Hecke operator attached to $\mb{X}$ corresponds to the standard representation of degree $2n$, so Corollary~\ref{cor:Abstract} recovers the tame part of the split anticyclotomic Euler system for symplectic representations constructed by Graham and Shah \cite[Proposition 9.27]{GrahamShah} without assumptions on the prime $p$.